entecavir (Oral route)

 The presence of other medical problems may affect the use of entecavir.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Liver disease—May increase chance for serious side effects.
+- Liver transplant, or history of—May increase chance for serious side effects.

 Proper Use of entecavir

 Take entecavir exactly as directed by your doctor.
 Do not take it more often, and do not take it for a longer time than your doctor ordered.
 When your supply of entecavir is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of entecavir.
 Also, do not stop taking entecavir without checking with your doctor first.